DocNow/docnow/docs/cloud/digital-ocean.md

 # Sign up for Digital Ocean

-Your machine will connect to a server and admin that you alone have access to, and from which you control the machine\'s settings.
+Your machine will connect to a server and admin that you alone have access to, and from which you control the machine's settings.

 DocNow is written to run on most cloud providers including DigitalOcean and you will need a virtual private server host (VPS).